 - Severe cases of anxiety: With some dogs, anxiety reaches points that a garment alone won’t help.
 These poor pups may chew or paw at walls or pens until their bodies are sore or bloodied.

-If your dog is anxious without a cause you can pinpoint (fireworks or storms), a vet appointment is necessary for a complete exam.
+If your dog has anxiety issues that don’t appear due to a cause you can pinpoint (such as fireworks, vacuum cleaners, or storms), a vet appointment is necessary for a complete exam.
 Sometimes dogs are restless because they’re in pain, mimicking some signs of anxiety.

 And for severe cases of anxiety, you should always contact your vet.
 Over time, stress and anxiety can lead to health issues.